-To measure the upload data throughput from a Tape Gateway to AWS
+To measure the upload data throughput from a gateway to AWS

 1. Open the CloudWatch console at <https://eusc-de-east-1.console.amazonaws-eusc.eu/cloudwatch/>.
-2. Choose the Metrics tab.
-3. Choose the StorageGateway: Gateway Metrics dimension, and find the Tape Gateway that you want to work with.
-4. Choose the CloudBytesUploaded metric.
+2. Choose Metrics, then choose the All metrics tab and then choose Storage Gateway.
+3. Choose the Gateway metrics dimension, and find the volume that you want to work with.
+4. Choose the 'CloudBytesUploaded' metric.
 5. For Time Range, choose a value.
-6. Choose the Sum statistic.
+6. Choose the 'Sum' statistic.
 7. For Period, choose a value of 5 minutes or greater.
 8. In the resulting time-ordered set of data points, divide each data point by the period (in seconds) to get the throughput at that sample period.

-For example, if the throughput from the Tape Gateway to AWS is 555,544,576 bytes for a given data point, and the period is 300 seconds, then the approximate throughput would be 1.85 megabytes per second.
+Moving the cursor over a data point displays information about the data point, including its value and bytes uploaded.
+Divide this value by the Period value (5 minutes) to get the throughput at that sample point.
+For example, if the throughput from the gateway to AWS is 555,544,576 bytes over a period of 300 seconds, then the approximate throughput per second is 1.85 megabytes per second.